harsh5815/MoodGroove/README.md

    streamlit run app.py
    ```

-2. Open your web browser and go to `http://localhost:8501` to access the Vibescape application.
+2. Open your web browser and go to `http://localhost:8501` to access the MoodGroove application.

 ## Emotion Detection

-Vibescape uses facial emotion detection to analyze the user's emotions.
+MoodGroove uses facial emotion detection to analyze the user's emotions.
 Make sure your device has a camera enabled to utilize this feature effectively.

 ## Supported Platforms

-Vibescape supports music streaming from the following platforms:
+MoodGroove supports music streaming from the following platforms:
 - Spotify
 - SoundCloud
 - YouTube

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Vibescape, please follow these steps:
+If you'd like to contribute to MoodGrave, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature/bugfix.
 3. Commit your changes and push to your fork.